About The MountainBorn

 - North Face Basecamp Duffle S/XS

-- Arcteryx Carrier Duffle 30L/40L/80L
+- Arcteryx Carrier Duffle 30L/40L/80L (including the updated 2025 versions in 40L and 70L)

 Rolling Luggage

-- Rimowa Cabin (Aluminum or Essential series)
+- Rimowa Cabin (Aluminum and Distinct series variant) and Compact (Essentials series)

 - Louis Vuitton Horizon Soft Duffle 55 (when we’re feeling extra bougie)